Prince William And Kate Middleton Don’t Show PDA For This Shocking Reason

 “There is no actual etiquette or royal protocol that says the couple must refrain from PDA.
 The likely reasoning is more that while traveling on tour such as the India trip, technically the couple are working representatives of the British Monarchy.
 The couple are likely to show very little PDA, if any, to remain professional during their designated roles abroad,” says Meier.

-Members of the royal family are essentially heads of state, which means when they are making official visits and appearances, it wouldn’t make sense for the couple to act like dating teenagers.
+Members of the Royal family are essentially heads of state, which means when they are making official visits and appearances it wouldn’t make sense for the couple to act like dating teenagers.

 However, when the two are in a more casual atmosphere, like a sporting event, they have been known to hold hands, put their arms around each other, and hug.
 They do like to have fun; there is just an appropriate time and place for certain kinds of behavior.